 The Steering Committee for the site’s PRPs leads site investigation and cleanup activities, with oversight provided by EPA and NCDENR.

 Site Cleanup Plan

-- Implementation of deed restrictions, including institutional controls on the use of the property and the use of the ground water beneath the site.
+- Placing institutional controls on the site property to limit land uses to commercial and industrial uses and to prohibit the use of ground water at the site.